ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

 * Then, download and install [MongoDB Compass](https://docs.mongodb.com/compass/master/install/){: .external} from MongoDB.

-* If your deployment is not using public endpoints, take [these additional steps](/docs/databases-for-mongodb?topic=databases-for-mongodb-service-endpoints#private-endpoints) to configure private endpoint access.
+* If your deployment does not use public endpoints, take [these additional steps](/docs/databases-for-mongodb?topic=databases-for-mongodb-service-endpoints#private-endpoints) to configure private endpoint access.

    MongoDB cannot support both [public and private endpoints simultaneously](/docs/databases-for-mongodb?topic=databases-for-mongodb-service-endpoints&interface=ui#provisioning-service-endpoints).
 This cannot be changed after provisioning.
    {: .important}